MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/faq.md

 ### What is the green outline that appears while I'm testing my topic?

 The green outline appears around each node that is successfully tested while using the Test bot.
 Nodes that fail will be outlined in red.

-### What is the “Follow” control in the Test bot?

-Turn on Follow to jump between topics while testing your bot.
-The conversation on the right will update simultaneously.
-Click on any chat bubble to navigate to that point in the conversation.

 ### What is Topic Checker?